kywagaha/gemini/README.md

 Should you need to sign in again, pressing `Ctrl+S` will take you back to that screen.

 # Building
+Put your Client ID and secret in `main.js`.
+The `.env` will not work in production.
+Note that your client ID and secret will be exposed if someone looks in the build's source files.

 `yarn dist`

 Recommeneded to run on macOS as it can compile a Windows, Mac, and Linux version.
 If you only want to compile for a specific operating system, change `dist` in `package.json`.
 Refer to the `electron-builder` arguments [here](https://www.electron.build/cli).